justinskolnick/arch-digital.github.io/about.md

       At Sandia National Laboratories, he built Ruby on Rails applications to support cybersecurity, energy, and climate modeling.
-      He graduated Magna Cum Laude from the University of New Mexico and was a National Nuclear Security Administration "Best in Class" award recipient in 2015.
+      He graduated Magna Cum Laude from the University of New Mexico and was a National Nuclear Security Administration &ldquo;Best in Class&rdquo; award recipient in 2015.
     </p>

   </div>